By: Samuel Abiona

 Consequently, it is chief at this time that Nigeria pays more than usual attention to the data – and act fast.
 It is a moment of self-reflection.
 A realistic evaluation of one’s achievements and failures is indeed a giant step to higher heights.
 And no one should be deceived, it is our collective responsibility.

 Interestingly, Goalkeepers did not leave us without a direction: “The conclusion is clear: “…investing in young people.
 Specifically, it means investing in their health and education, or what economists call ‘human capital’.”

 This is aptly so.
 While investing in young people is not a panacea, there abound series of evidence that it has worked in similar scenarios as Nigeria’s.
 “Investing in young people’s health and education is the best way for a country to unlock productivity and innovation, cut poverty, create opportunities, and generate prosperity.
 Human capital is not a magic bullet, but it has played a pivotal role in the success of emerging economies around the world,” Bill and Melinda say.

-Hence, as we celebrate the 58thyear of Nigeria’s independence, let us know that, as a country, this is also a time for sober reflections; a time to critically reflect on the Goalkeepers report and see how best we can harness the enormous potentials of our young people to drive our country to reverse the negative forecasts in the 2018 Goalkeepers report.
+Hence, as we celebrate the 58th year of Nigeria’s independence, let us know that, as a country, this is also a time for sober reflections; a time to critically reflect on the Goalkeepers report and see how best Nigeria can harness the enormous potentials of her young population to drive our country to reverse the negative forecasts in the 2018 Goalkeepers report.

 Even though it is our collective responsibility, first it requires political commitment across all levels of government: federal, state and local.
 Government at all levels must be unswerving in investing in health and education, and indeed, other sectors of the economy – in ways that positively engage the young minds of the nation.